code-with-max/godot-google-play-iapp/README.md

 # AndroidIAPP Godot Plugin

 AndroidIAPP is a [plugin](<https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html#installing-a-plugin>) for the Godot game engine.
-It provides an interface to work with Google Play Billing Library version 7.
+It provides an interface to work with Google Play Billing Library version 7.1.1.
 The plugin supports all public functions of the library, passes all error codes, and can work with different subscription plans.

-A simple game to demonstrate the work of purchases and subscriptions with different tariff plans: [Circle Сatcher 2](https://play.google.com/store/apps/details?id=org.godotengine.circlecatcher)
+A simple game to demonstrate the work of purchases and subscriptions with different tariff plans: [Circle Catcher 2](https://play.google.com/store/apps/details?id=org.godotengine.circlecatcher)

 ## Features

 - Connect to Google Play Billing.
-- Query purchases.
-- Query product details.
+- Query purchases and product details.
 - Make purchases and subscriptions.
-- Update purchases.
-- Consume and acknowledge purchases.
+- Update, consume, and acknowledge purchases.

 ## Installation